 The Qur'an makes five demands from every Muslim, which are as follows:

-- He is required to convey its teachings to others.
+He is required to convey his teachings to others.

 OUR FIRST OBLIGATION is to have faith (Iman) in the Divine origin of the Qur'an.
 Iman has two phases: verbal profession (iqrar bil-lisan) and heart-felt conviction (tasdeeq bil-qalb).
 To have faith in the Qur'an means that we should verbally profess that the Qur'an is the Word of Almighty Allah (SWT) that was revealed by Him through His angel Gabriel to the last of His messengers, Prophet Muhammad (SAW).

 The Messenger believed in what was revealed to him from his Lord, as well as the believers….